Specialized Back Hypertrophy Program

 The next muscle, inferior to the levator scapulae, is the rhomboids minor.
 It originates from the last (7th) cervical vertebrae and first thoracic vertebrae and inserts on the medial border of the scapula.

 The last, and most inferior muscles of the three is the rhomboids major.
-It originates from the spinous processes of the 2-5 thoracic vertebrae and inserts on the medial border of the scapula, below the rhomboids minor.
+It originates from the spinous processes of the second-to-fifth thoracic vertebrae and inserts on the medial border of the scapula, below the rhomboids minor.

 The primary functions of these muscles are elevation and downward rotation of the scapula.
 The rhomboids also retract the scapula.